fcannizzaro/stream-deck-rust-sdk/README.md

 > This is a work in progress project! (_also my first Rust project_)

 # Features
-- `default`: contains the base sdk
+- `default` contains the base functions
-- `download`: contains an utility function to download images using hyper
+- `download` contains an utility function to download images using hyper
-- `images`: contains an utility function to convert images' bytes to a base64 string
+- `images` contains an utility function to convert images' bytes to a base64 string
+- `logging` enable the debug logging

 # Todo
 - [ ] Add examples